San Bernardino creditors cry foul at city's plan to hire PR firm

-LOS ANGELES (Reuters) - A move by bankrupt San Bernardino to spend up to $200,000 on a public relations firm has angered some of the cash-strapped California city’s creditors, who face deep cuts under an imminent exit plan.
+LOS ANGELES, Feb 19 (Reuters) - A move by bankrupt San Bernardino to spend up to $200,000 on a public relations firm has angered some of the cash-strapped California city’s creditors, who face deep cuts under an imminent exit plan.

 Negotiations between San Bernardino and most of its creditors have stalled, three months before it must produce a court-ordered bankruptcy exit plan.
 The city, 65 miles east of Los Angeles, is in year three of a bankruptcy process beset by delay and dysfunction.